welldsagl/figs-drools-knowledge/README.md

 that converts the incoming key-value generic configuration map into these known data types.
 It also contains some utility methods used by drools code.

-Drools code contains the definition of all the rules that match the incoming configuration with a list of materials and cables.
+Drools code contains the definition of all the rules that match the incoming configuration to a list of materials and cables.

 ### Java code